-I am pleased to be able to inform the House that. following extensive discussions with the main constitutional parties in Northern Ireland-the Alliance party of Northern Ireland, the Social Democratic and Labour party, the Ulster Democratic Unionist party and the Ulster Unionist party-and with the Irish Government, a basis for formal political talks now exists.
-I frankly acknowledge to the House that this would not have been possible without the good will and determination of the Northern Ireland parties and the helpful and constructive approach taken by the Irish Government.
-The stated positions of all these parties are well known.
-Her Majesty's Government reaffirms their position that Northern Ireland's present status as a part of the United Kingdom will not change without the consent of a majority of its people
+Mr Speaker, I am pleased to be able to inform the House that, following extensive discussions with the main constitutional parties in Northern Ireland (the Alliance Party of Northern Ireland, the Social Democratic and Labour Party, the Ulster Democratic Unionist Party and the Ulster Unionist Party) and with the Irish Government, a basis for formal political talks now exists.
+I frankly acknowledge to the House that this would not have been possible without the goodwill and determination of the Northern Ireland parties and the helpful and constructive approach taken by the Irish Government.
+The stated positions of all these parties are laken by the Irish Government.
+The stated positions of all these parties are northern Ireland's present status as a part of the United Kingdom will not change without the consent of a majority of its people.

 The endeavour on which we have all agreed to embark is an ambitious one.
-We are setting out to achieve a new beginning for relationships within Northern Ireland, within the island of Ireland and betweeen the peoples of these islands.
-While a successful outcome cannot be guaranteed in advance.
-I am confident that all the potential participants are committed to a forward-looking and constructive approach.
-For their part, the two signatories of the Angio-Irish Agreement-the British and Irish Governments-have made it clear that they would be prepared to consider a new and more broadly based agreement or structure if such an agreement can be arrived at through direct discussion and negotiation between all the parties concerned.
+We are setting out to achieve a new beginning for relationships within Northern Ireland, within the island of Ireland and between the peoples of these islands.
+While a successful outcome cannot be guaranteed in advance, I am confident that all the potential participants are committed to a forward-looking and constructive approach.
+For their part, the two signatories of the Anglo-Irish Agreement - the British and Irish Governments - have made clear that they would be prepared to consider a new and more broadly based agreement or structure if such an arrangement can be arrived at through direct discussion and negotiation between all of the parties concerned.

-To allow an opportunity for such a wider political dialogue, the two Governments have agreed not to hold a meeting of the Anglo-Irish Conference between two pre-specified dates.
-All the parties concerned will make use of this interval for intensive discussions to seek the new and more broadly based agreement which I have just described.
+To allow an opportunity for such a wider political dialogue the two Governments have agreed not to hold a meeting of the Anglo-Irish Conference between two pre-specified dates.
+All of the parties concerned will make use of this interval for intensive discussions to seek the new and more broadly based agreement which I have just described.

-As the conference will not be meeting between the specified dates the Secretariat at Maryfield will accordingly not be required for that period to discharge its normal role of servicing conference meetings provided for in article 3 of the Agreement.
+As the Conference will not be meeting between the specified dates the Secretariat at Maryfield will accordingly not be required for that period to discharge its normal role of servicing Conference meetings provided for in Article 3 of the Agreement.

-It is accepted that discussions must focus on three main relationships: those within Northern Ireland, including the relationship between any new institutions there and the Westminster Parliament: among the people of the island of Ireland: and between the two Governments.
-It is common ground between all the parties that hope of achieving a new and more broadly based agreement rests on finding a way to give adequate expression to the totality of the relationships I have mentioned.
+It is accepted that discussions must focus on three main relationships: those within Northern Ireland, including the relationship between any new institutions there and the Westminster Parliament; among the people of the island of Ireland; and between the two Governments.
+It is common ground between all the parties that hope of achieving a new and more broadly based agreement rests on finding a way to give adequate expression to the totality of the elationships I have mentioned.